TULiberalArts/Public-Policy/pages/home.md

 permalink: "/"
 layout: home
 feature: true
-feature-title:
+feature-title: Master of Public Policy
-feature-body:
+feature-body: >-
+  Temple University’s Master of Public Policy (MPP) program trains students and practitioners who seek successful careers in the public   sector or in private or non-profit organizations that work on a continuous basis with government agencies.
 feature-image: media/hero_PoliticalScience2.png
 ---
-<h1>Master of Public Policy</h1>

-Temple University’s Master of Public Policy (MPP) program trains students and practitioners who seek successful careers in the public sector or in private or non-profit organizations that work on a continuous basis with government agencies.

 ## Temple Faculty and Connections